Running a freelance business is like baking cookies: Clients don't care what tools you use, only that they get a delicious cookie at the end.

 Similar Tools, Same End Product

-- Designers may use different software to get the job done, but the end product is still a completed design.
+- Graphic designers and web designers may use different software but the end product is still a completed design.

 - Web developers may use different code editors, code snippets, and plugins but the end result is still a website that works.